 Upon receipt of a report of Sexual Harassment, the Institution is required to respond.
-This response may include the initiation of the Title IX Grievance Process.5 Reports of Sexual Harassment do not automatically initiate the Title IX Grievance Process.
+This response may include the initiation of the Title IX Grievance Process.
 The Title IX Grievance Process is only initiated upon receipt of a signed Formal Complaint, as defined in Section III.